bodydisplaynone/rtmidi2/README.rst

 Python 2 & 3
 ------------

-Thanks to Cython, this module is both compatible with Python 2 and Python 3.
+This module is compatible with both Python 2 and Python 3.
 The only visible difference is that under python 3, all strings are byte strings.
 If you pass a unicode string to any function taking a string (open_virtual_port), an attempt will be made to encode the string as ASCII, through .encode("ASCII", errors="ignore").

 Usage Examples
 --------------